-The Heath TSA is a network of schools across Halton, Wirral, Liverpool and Cheshire.
+The Heath Consortium is a network of schools across Halton, Wirral, Liverpool and Cheshire.
 We have been a School Direct provider since this route began, as such we have expertise and a successful history of effective Initial Teacher Education with high employment rates and student satisfaction.

 Our aim is to train outstanding, reflective primary and secondary teachers to ensure that you are fully equipped for your NQT year and to ensure that the young people in our region, and beyond, receive the best education possible.

 On successful completion of the course you will receive Qualified Teacher Status with a PGCE with 60 Masters level credits.